bencoveney/quiz-app/README.md

 The `useSavedResults` hook stores the user's most recent set of results into local storage.
 This allows them to be accessed later from the home screen.

-I opted not to use React Context for any of the state as the codebase does not currently suffer from prop-drilling problems, but it is reaching the point where that could be considered. `index.module.css` includes a basic global reset stylesheet.
+I opted not to use React Context for any of the state as the codebase does not currently suffer from prop-drilling problems, but it is reaching the point where that could be considered.

 ## Decisions